How to Use the Essential Sound Panel for Music in Premiere Pro

 Duration

 Duration is useful if you have a slightly longer music clip than video clip, and you want the music to end with the video.
-Duration essentially increases the of the music and then shifts the pitch down, and those two processes do not sound great when used in the extreme.
+Duration essentially increases the speed of the music and then shifts the pitch down, and those two processes do not sound great when used in the .

 Ducking

 Finally, there is the Ducking option.
 When you enable it, it will pull the audio down, which is what ducking means.
 It’ll duck it to get it out of the way of something else.
-That something else is something that you can determine by enabling of the buttons under the setting.
+That something else is something that you can determine by enabling one of the buttons under the setting.

 By default, the audio will duck against dialogue, but you can also have it duck against music, sound effects, or ambience, or duck against any clips without assigned audio types.